Sacul0457/GenericItem/README.md

 ## About
 `GenericItem` is a data structure that can hold `ints`, `char` and even custom data structures!
+This project was mainly made for my learning but it's actually very useful.

+> [!IMPORTANT]
-Note that intrisics/SIMD are used and only machines with `AVX2` are supported at the moment.
+> Intrisics/SIMD are used and only machines with `AVX2` are supported at the moment.
+(Although most x86-64 machines should)

 ## Data Structures/Types